1jour1vin

 Wine rated (2023 guide) 96-97/100

-A more "comfortable" yield has enabled a demanding blend.
-In addition to its usual finesse, this wine has a deep color, great fruitiness reminiscent of blueberry jelly, an appetizing juiciness and a fine smoky note.
-The tannic structure is perfect, present but supple, slender and svelte enough to stand the test of time.
+A more "comfortable" yield allowed for a demanding blend.
+Its usual finesse is complemented by a deep color, a rich fruitiness reminiscent of blueberry jelly, an appetizing juiciness, and a subtle smoky note.
+The tannic structure is perfect, present but supple, sufficiently slender and svelte to stand the test of time.

 Bernard Burtschy